beckym223/manual_work/E6_long_edited.md

 modification would call at the same time for a small increase of our charge for the unrecorded costs.42
-42 I assumed a 2.8 percent rate of increase of factor productivity for the entire period 1948-66.
-This is in accordance with the Kendrick estimates when the favor- able productivity-effects of intersector (intergroup) shifts are included.
-On this basis there was no increase from 1948-57 to 1957-66.
-However, if the effect of these shifts is excluded, then from 1948-57 to 1957-66 a rise is observed from a rate of increase of 2.3 percent to a rate of 2.6 percent.
-Furthermore, even the first of these two types of measure of productivity-increase rose from the period 1929-48 to 1948-66 (it rose from 2.6 percent to 2.8 percent), and it may be argued that this rise has resulted in part from the post-1953 increase in progress-  inputs.
-When comparing 1966 with 1953 I took no account of any such increase on the benefit-side of the ledger.
-I also used the same percentage allowance in relation to private GNP for the unrecorded costs of 1966 as for those of 1953, since there exists a general presumption that these costs tend to move in proportion to the rate of progress.
-During these particular thirteen years there may conceivably have occurred a somewhat more than proportionate increase in specific costs appearing in the list of Appendix C. One may be led to suspect this for example because of the increase of the white-colla proportion of the labor force.
-On the other hand, the

 ### ---Economics-1970-0-23.txt---